OdaGuzman/Muse-Emotion-Based-Music-Player/README.md

 1️⃣ Clone the GitHub repository to your local machine.
 2️⃣ On VS Code, open a terminal in the server folder.
-3️⃣ Start both client and server with the following command:
+3️⃣ Start the server folder with the following command:

 ```bash
 npm install && npm start